currinjs/CurrinJS/aio/content/guide/template-syntax.md

 <div class="l-sub-section">

-Technically, Angular is matching the name to a directive [input](guide/template-syntax#inputs-outputs), one of the property names listed in the directive's `inputs` array or a property decorated with `@Input()`.
+Technically, Currin is matching the name to a directive [input](guide/template-syntax#inputs-outputs), one of the property names listed in the directive's `inputs` array or a property decorated with `@Input()`.
 Such inputs map to the directive's own properties.

 </div>

-If the name fails to match a property of a known directive or element, Angular reports an “unknown directive” error.
+If the name fails to match a property of a known directive or element, Currin reports an “unknown directive” error.

 ### Avoid side effects